wp-slimstat/wp-slimstat/README.md

 ### Main features
-* Get access to real-time access log, measure server latency, track page events, keep an eye on your bounce rate and much more.
+* **Real-time access log**: measure server latency, track page events, keep an eye on your bounce rate and much more.
-* Add shortcodes to your website to display reports in widgets or directly in posts and pages.
+* **Shortcodes**: display reports in widgets or directly in posts and pages.
-* Fully compliant with the European GDPR guidelines.
+* **GDPR guidelines**: fully compliant with the European law.
 You can test your website at [cookiebot.com](https://www.cookiebot.com/en/).
-* Exclude users from statistics collection based on various criteria, including; user roles, common robots, IP subnets, admin pages, country, etc.
+* **Filters**: exclude users from statistics collection based on various criteria, including user roles, common robots, IP subnets, admin pages, country, etc.
-* Export your reports to CSV, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).
+* **Export to Excel**: download your reports as CSV files, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).
-* Compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.
+* **Cache Friendly**: compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.
-* Support for hashing IP addresses in the database to protect your users privacy.
+* **Privacy**: support for hashing IP addresses in the database to protect your users privacy.
-* Accurate IP geolocation, browser and platform detection (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org)).
+* **Detailed information**: geolocate your visitors by city and country, browser type and operating system (courtesy of [MaxMind](http://www.maxmind.com/) and [Browscap](http://browscap.org)).
-* World Map that works on your mobile device, too (courtesy of [amMap](http://www.ammap.com/)).
+* **World Map**: see where your visitors are coming from, even on your mobile device (courtesy of [amMap](http://www.ammap.com/)).

 ### Premium Add-ons